habitio/manager-sdk-python/README.md

     - channel_id: device channel_id which performed the polling request.
     - credentials: manufacturer credentials used during the polling request.
 This also can be use if a new request needs to be done.

+#### **after_refresh(after_refresh)**
+Invoked when successfully refreshing a token, either by a token refresher process and ideally should be included after every token refresh call within the manager.

+- Receives a data dictionary with keys 'channel_id' and 'new_credentials'

 ---

 ### Common Inbuilt methods ###